Channel 4 asks Nadine Dorries for evidence to back her claim reality TV was faked

 The Culture Secretary – who has unveiled controversial plans to privatise Channel 4 – told a parliamentary committee that she had discovered that actors were hired to play poverty-stricken people on a housing estate.

-But Channel 4 today said that it had received no previous allegations relating to the contributors to the show, Tower Block of Commons, which was produced by Love Productions and broadcast in 2010 .
+But Channel 4 today said that it had received no previous allegations relating to the contributors to the show, Tower Block of Commons, which was broadcast in 2010 .

+And Love Productions, the independent company which created the show, said it was confident that Ms Dorries’ allegations were “unfounded”.

 The documentary show featured four MPs, including Ms Dorries, spending time living on deprived housing estates around Britain.